HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 # Problems and Issues
 The issues during the development would be stuck.
 Since I am a junior dev, when I have some issues regarding some specific information, I would be really confused and cannot find an answer.
 Most  of the time I rely on Stakeoverflow and ChatGPT to solve potential issues, but generally they cannot substitute the senior developers.
 As this project combines many parts, it would be challenging for me to connect front end, backend, and the injector.
 The second issue is the language I am not familiar with.
 Personally I am good with the web apps, which is Electron.
 However, I also decided to develop a keyboard app.
-Generally, if I know web app, I can only develop on
+Generally, if I know web app, I can only develop on React Native, but React Native language is not suitable for keyboard apps, so I had to choose Java-Kotlin language with Android Studio, which I have less experience on.

+The second issue would be the photos.
+The photos
 # Evaluation